nexpy/nexpy/doc/source/pythongui.rst

 **Print Shell**
     Prints the contents of the iPython shell.

+Data Menu
+^^^^^^^^^
+**Plot Data**
+    Plots the selected tree item in the plotting pane.
+If the selected item is not a valid NXdata, NXmonitor, or NXlog group, a plot dialog allows the user to specify axes with compatible dimensions to plot the data against.
+**Overplot Data**
+    Overplots the selected tree item in the plotting pane.
+This only works on one-dimensional data.
+**Add Data**
+    Adds data to the selected tree item.
+If the selected item is a group, the added data can be a group or field.
+If the selected item is a field, the added data is an attribute.
+The Add Data dialog allow the name, value and data type to be specified, if adding a field, and the name and group class if adding a group.
+The group class is specified through a dropdown menu of valid NeXus group classes.
+**Rename Data**
+    Renames the selected tree item.

+    .. warning:: If the NeXus tree was loaded from a file with read/write access, it cannot be saved to the original file if items have been renamed.

+**Copy Data**
+    Copies the selected tree item to a copy buffer.

+**Paste Data**
+    Pastes the copy buffer to the selected group.

+**Delete Data**
+    Deletes the selected tree item from the tree.

+    .. warning:: If the NeXus tree was loaded from a file with read/write access, the deleted data will still be in the file after a save().
+However, it will not be saved to a few file.

+**Set Signal**
+    Sets the selected tree item to the plottable signal.
+A dialog box allows the user to specify axes with compatible dimensions to plot the data against.

+**Fit Data**
+    Fits the selected tree item.
+This assumes that the selected item is a valid NXdata group.
+The menu item triggers a dialog box, which allows functions to be chosen and parameters to be initialized before calling a non-linear least-squares fitting module.

+    .. seealso:: See `Fitting NeXus Data`_.

+Other Menus
+^^^^^^^^^^^
+The Edit, View, Magic, Window, and Help Menus currently consist of menu items provided by the iPython shell.
+All the operations act on the shell text.

 Adding NeXus Data to the Tree
 -----------------------------
 NXroot groups that are displayed in the tree pane are all children of a group